jeog/TOSDataBridge/README.md

     Example 3: C:\TOSDataBridge\> tosdb-setup.bat x64 admin 2
     ```

 7. The setup script is going to do a few things:
-    - move _tos-databridge-shared[].dll(s) to the Windows Directory (%WINDIR%).
-This is generally not the best idea but we don't know the details of what and where you'll link from so we are doing this for convenience.
-If you create your own executables you can update your PATH environment variable or setup application specific paths in the registry and move this file there;
     - make sure you have the appropriate run-time libraries installed; if not the appropriate redist executable will be run to install them.
 (If this fails you can do this manually by downloading the most recent VC++ Redistributable from Microsoft);
     - create the Windows Service.